 A person is negligent when he or she does not act with the level of care an ordinary prudent person would under the same circumstances.
 There are two types of negligence – passive negligence and active negligence.
 Passive negligence occurs when a person fails to act – for example failing to discover a loose board in the floor.
 Active negligence occurs when a person performs an action that causes damage – for example improperly installing floorboards causing one to become loose.
 Many states prohibit indemnity for active negligence in commercial contracts.

-3. What Happens if I Don’t Use One?
+4. What Happens if I Don’t Use a Hold Harmless Agreement

 This agreement allows all parties to a contract to know who will bear the responsibility if something goes wrong and prepare accordingly.
 Without it, you may get sued or be responsible for damages that were not your fault.
 Or you may have no incentive to do your job with reasonable care.